-Maryknoll Lay Missioners is proud to announce the creation of the new Bishop McCarthy Spirit of Mission Award, which will be conferred on lay missioners who exemplify an outstanding dedication to the spirit of mission after their return to the United States from their overseas mission commitments.
+On Aug.
+3, 2019 during its Jubilee Weekend, Maryknoll Lay Missioners proudly conferred its first annual Bishop McCarthy Spirit of Mission Awards on lay missioners who exemplify an outstanding dedication to the spirit of mission after their return to the United States from their overseas mission commitments.

 Cathy Breen went to Bolivia in 1986, where she witnessed the “U.S. war on drugs,” documenting the effects of forced eradication of coca growers’ crops.
 For about eight of the ten years in Bolivia, Cathy served as a Maryknoll Lay Missioner.
 Returning to the United States in 1996, Cathy joined the Catholic Worker movement as a live-in volunteer in one of the New York City houses of hospitality, where she continues to live and serve.

 In 2002 she traveled to Iraq as part of a small peace team at the invitation of Kathy Kelly of Voices in the Wilderness.
 There she witnessed first-hand the consequences of the 2003 U.S.-led “War on Terror.”
 She was in Baghdad during the “Shock and Awe” bombing campaign and has followed the plight of Iraqi refugees fleeing war in Jordan, Syria and Turkey, revisiting Iraq to witness the reality Iraqis are suffering currently.